</ img>

 Another interesting feature is audio zoom: using a directional microphone, the smartphone increases the volume of a specific source if you use the zoom during video.
 The thing is interesting, but the sound is not quite natural:

-</ p>In the dry residue
+In the dry residue

-Samsung does not change its traditions and GalaxyNote10 + offers the maximum range of capabilities and technologies that the company currently has.
-This is a kind of “all in one” option for those who need everything at once.
-The smartphone has a huge high-quality screen with almost no frames, very productive hardware, large amounts of RAM and built-in memory, an S Pen stylus with interesting chips, a top-level camera and an impressive battery with fast and wireless charging.
-It is all packaged in a metal and glass housing with protection against dust and water and runs on the highly convenient and functional One UI shell.
-Of the unpleasant moments, it is worth highlighting the lack of a 3.5 mm jack and the inability to use standard adapters from Type-C to minijack.
-Note line has never been cheap and for a new flagship, those who wish will also have to pay a very impressive amount 36 000 UAH.
+Samsung does not change its traditions and GalaxyNote10+ offers the maximum range of features and technologies that the company currently has.
+This is a kind of &#8220;all in one&#8221; for those who need everything at once.
+The smartphone has a huge, high-quality screen with virtually no frames, very efficient hardware, large amounts of RAM and internal memory, an S Pen stylus with interesting features, a top-level camera and an impressive battery with fast and wireless charging.
+This is all packaged in a metal and glass case with protection from dust and water and runs on a very convenient and functional One UI shell.
+Among the unpleasant moments, it is worth highlighting the lack of a 3.5 mm jack and the inability to use standard Type-C to minijack adapters.
+The Note line has never been cheap, and those interested will also have to pay a very impressive amount for the new flagship36 000 UAH.

 7 reasons to buy Samsung Galaxy Note10 +:

-- huge high-quality screen with almost no frames;
+• huge high-quality screen with almost no frames;

-- top performance;
+• top performance;

-- high-quality materials and assembly, dust and moisture protection;
+• high-quality materials and assembly, dust and moisture protection;

-- flagship-level main camera;
+• flagship-level main camera;

-- Stylus S Pen with interesting additional features;
+• Stylus S Pen with interesting additional features;

-- capacious battery;
+• capacious battery;

-- functional and quick shell One UI.
+• functional and quick shell One UI.

-2 reasons not to buy Samsung Galaxy Note10 +:
+2 reasons not to buy Samsung Galaxy Note10+:

-- very high price tag;
+• very high price tag;

-- no headphone jack and incompatibility with standard adapters with Type-C to 3.5 mm.
+• no headphone jack and incompatibility with standard adapters with Type-C to 3.5 mm.

 Samsung Galaxy Note 10+